mapcode-foundation/mapcode-java/README.md

 Rather than using the 3-letter territory code for mapcodes in these territories, you'd probably want to use the `TT-XXX` form, where `XXX` defines the subterritory (state, province, etc.)

-Two convenience methods are provided to create a territory code from an ISO 3166-2 or -3 code:
+Two convenience methods are provided to create a territory code from an ISO 3166 2 or 3 character code:
 `Territory.fromCountryISO2(String)` and `Territory.fromCountryISO3(String)`.